Take the first step to writing your children’s book story. Get your copy of the children’s book template here to help you get started.

 By definition, a writing group is when 2 or more writers get together to chat about each other’s writing and collaborate on how to fix it.
 An important tool, especially before you decide to submit your manuscript.

-I’d say, fair and valid worries.
+If you’re not comfortable sharing your words with others, I would encourage you to rethink that.
 A writer’s group is an AMAZING resource for you, so long as you work at finding writing groups that will work for you.
 Which isn’t that hard to do, once you know what to look for.